michaelbjames/copilot-study/README.md

 # Chat Server

-MyRC is a secure chat client and server.
+MyRC is a secure chat application.
 Multiple clients connect to a single server.
 When a client sends a chat message, it is broadcast to all other connected clients